mattermost/docs/source/install/cloud-changelog.md

  - Fixed a potential crash when opening the user profile popover.
  - Fixed permalink and thread reply navigation between teams.
  - Fixed an issue with the installation of pre-packaged plugins that are not in the Marketplace.
  - Fixed an issue caused by a migration in a previous release.
-The query takes around 11ms on a PG 14 t3.medium RDS instance.
+The query takes around 11ms on a PostgreSQL 14 DB t3.medium RDS instance.
 Locks on the preferences table will only be acquired if there are rows to delete, but the time taken is negligible.
  - Fixed an issue where modals did not close when clicking below them on certain screen sizes.
  - Fixed a few labels that couldn't be translated.